 - train others in a supportive, respectful manner

 - work closely with colleagues of another culture

 ACADEMIC DEVELOPMENT AND EDUCATIONAL SUCCESS

-Students will work in hospitals in Tanzania (Moshi, Rombo, Marangu, Machame).
+Students will work in hospitals in Tanzania (Moshi, Rombo, Marangu, and Machame).
 Our hospital partners vary in size and in capacity to repair and maintain medical equipment.
-The smallest hospital has 21 beds, the largest, 500.
+The smallest hospital has 21 beds while the largest has 500.
 Many of our partner hospitals, especially those in Tanzania, have no technical staff dedicated to medical equipment, and most of our hospitals, despite having a technical staff, cannot keep enough medical equipment in working order to perform basic medical procedures.
-Recent students in the Duke-EWH Summer Institute were able to put over 654 pieces, about $1.3 million worth, of medical equipment back into service in 23 hospitals.
+Recent students in the Duke-EWH Summer Institutes were able to put over 654 pieces, about $1.3 million worth, of medical equipment back into service in 23 hospitals.
 They made a huge contribution, but the need in these hospitals is still great.

 Language: Students will receive four weeks of language training in Swahili on-site.
 One year of high school or one semester of college‐level foreign language is strongly preferred.